Standing Committee of the National People's Congress: Legislative

 The NPC and its Standing Committee jointly exercise the power to enact laws in China.
 The legislative functions of the Standing Committee constitutionally include: drafting and revising laws except those to be enacted only by the full congress of the NPC; partially supplementing and amending, when the NPC is not in session, laws enacted by the NPC, provided that the basic principles of these laws are not contravened.
 As a result, day-to-day legislative work is conducted by the Standing Committee.
 Although the NPC has the power to revoke "inappropriate decisions" made by the Standing Committee, so far this power has never been used.
 As a result, the NPC Standing Committee often has a greater say in legislative deliberations.
+Bills voted on by the National People's Congress are usually submitted by the Standing Committee after its third reading.

 The NPCSC has the power of judicial interpretation of the constitution and law in the PRC, including the Basic Law of Hong Kong and Macau.
 In contrast to common law jurisdiction in which stare decisis gives the power of both final interpretation and adjudication to a supreme court, within mainland China constitutional and legal interpretation is considered to be a legislative activity rather than a judicial one, and the functions are split so that the NPCSC provides legal interpretations while the Supreme People's Court actually decides cases.
 Because an interpretation of the NPCSC is legislative in nature and not judicial, it does not affect cases which have already been decided.